 The best practice principles for historical emission inventory compilation also apply for projections.
 Therefore, the resulting projections will need to be:

 Transparent: the guidelines for reporting emissions and projections data under the LRTAP Convention state that methodologies and assumptions for projections should be transparent and should allow for an independent review of data.
-This information should be provided in the projections chapter in informative inventory reports under the LRTAP Convention and will also be required for the EU’s national air pollution control programme reporting.
-Parties annually submit national historical air pollutant inventories in both spreadsheet and report format (in the informative inventory report) under the LRTAP Convention.
+The projected emission estimates should be provided in the same format as for the historical inventory and should be provided in the Annex IV reporting template.
+The accompanying methodology should be provided in the projections chapter in informative inventory reports under the LRTAP Convention and will also be required for the EU’s national air pollution control programme (NAPCP) reporting, where applicable.
 A template for the informative inventory report is provided on the Centre on Emission Inventories and Projections (CEIP) website ().
 This contains a section on projections where the methodology needs to be included.
 However, no further information is provided.
 The following is a summary of the suggested structure for the projection methodology documentation:

 Provide a general overview of the national policy framework.
 This would include policy priorities and their relationship to priorities set in other policy areas.
 Outline the institutional arrangements in place for compiling national air pollutant projections, including at the local and national levels, if relevant.

-State the year of the historical inventory data (base year) and year of inventory report used as a starting point for the projections.
+State the year of the historical inventory data (base year) and year of publication of the inventory report used as a starting point for the projections.

 List the data providers for the projection calculations.